 This instrument is a physical manifestation of all the feelings and love inside of me for this special place, and the people I shared it with.
 My grandparents meant the world to me, and to have this embodiment of where they now rest is priceless to me.
 I can never thank Alistair Hay and Jessica Dadiomoff (the artist that painted it) enough for making my dream holy grail instrument a reality.
 It truly brings the place I love most in all the world, Kauai, into my hands.

 There is a phrase in the Hawaiian language that speaks of how slack-key guitar (the Hawaiian style of music I play) is an expression of your spirit.
 “Ka pu’uwai ame ka’uhane me ke na manamana lima (The heart and the soul through the fingers).”
 I am not a good guitar player, but I vow that I will always play this instrument truly with my heart and soul.
 Finally, and fittingly, because all the best guitars have names, it is now forever known as Ceol mo chroi (music of my heart).

 We love seeing the reaction on customers’ faces when they receive their new Emerald.
 When we completed Staci’s very special guitar, she kindly agreed to let us share the moment of us live over Skype from Ireland to Los Angeles.

 We love seeing the reaction on customers faces when they receive their new Emerald.
 So when we completed this very special guitar for Staci she kindly agreed to share the moment with us all live over Skype from Los Angeles to Ireland.

 Posted by Emerald Guitars on Tuesday, 19 February 2019

 In addition to being an Emerald owner, Staci is currently writing a book about Emerald Guitars.
-We are so grateful to Staci for being willing to take the time to work on this book and help get the many wonderful Emerald stories we have to share out to the world.
-More about Staci’s book coming soon, so stay tuned!
+We are so grateful to Staci for being willing to take the time to work on this book and help share the many other wonderful Emerald stories like this one.
+More about Staci’s book coming soon — stay tuned!